vinayakyengandul/greytrix-ui-kit/README.md

      import 'package:greytrix_ui_kit/greytrix_ui_kit.dart';
   ```

-  - Step 2 : Used GtListPage widget and specify the is to be displayed.
+  - Step 2 : Used GtListPage widget and specify the is to be displayed Default View.

   ```dart
         class TextDemo extends StatelessWidget {